Analysis | Pence’s mask-free visit to the Mayo Clinic speaks volumes about Trump’s coronavirus stance

 On Tuesday, his approach seemed to bleed over in a way that prompted one of the country’s top hospitals to rebuke the White House.

 Vice President Pence visited the Mayo Clinic in Minnesota on Tuesday.
 But conspicuously absent from his visit was a mask.
-While Pence was pictured and filmed with plenty of people around him all wearing masks, he wasn’t wearing one.
+While pictures and video show plenty of people around Pence all using masks, he wasn’t wearing one.

 This ran counter to the Mayo Clinic’s guidance to the White House, according to a tweet from the hospital after the images and videos were published.

 “Mayo Clinic had informed @VP of the masking policy prior to his arrival today,” the clinic’s social media account said.

-The tweet was soon deleted.
-The hospital hasn’t yet responded to an inquiry as to why.
+The tweet was soon deleted, but a clinic official confirmed in an email to The Fix that “Mayo shared the masking policy with the VP’s office.”

+The White House has previously played down the need for the vice president to wear a mask, saying Pence is frequently tested for the coronavirus and suggesting that the threat from him going without a mask was minimal.
+Pence, too, cited recent negative tests as his rationale for not wearing a mask Tuesday.

+“Since I don’t have the coronavirus, I thought it’d be a good opportunity for me to be here, to be able to speak to these researchers, these incredible health-care personnel, and look them in the eye and say thank you,” Pence told reporters after visiting the clinic.

-The White House downplayed the need for the vice president to wear a mask and cited his frequent testing for the coronavirus, suggesting that the threat of him not wearing a mask was minimal.
-But as health officials have noted, this does not prevent the spread of the disease, because people could become infected between tests and the tests might not be completely accurate.
+The recommended face coverings do not prevent eye contact or expressions of thanks, though.
+And as health officials have noted, having been tested does not prevent the spread of the disease, because people could become infected between tests and the tests might not be completely accurate.

 As the New York Times reported last week when Pence previously declined to wear a mask: